sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-model-configscenario/cp-cf-processvisibility-model-configscenario.md

 ---

 ## Prerequisites
- 1. Ensure that you setup the Workflow Management service.
+ 1. Set up the Workflow Management service.
 For more information, see the [Set Up Workflow Management in Cloud Cockpit](cp-starter-ibpm-employeeonboarding-1-setup) tutorial.
  2. You have a deployed workflow.
 If you do not have a workflow deployed, then refer to the [Set Up a Workflow With Extended Employee Onboarding](cp-starter-ibpm-employeeonboarding-3-workflow) tutorial.
  3. You have set up the business rules for determining equipment.
-To set the business rules up, see the [Set Up Business Rules for Determining Equipment](cp-starter-ibpm-employeeonboarding-2-businessrules) tutorial.
+To set up the business rules, see the [Set Up Business Rules for Determining Equipment](cp-starter-ibpm-employeeonboarding-2-businessrules) tutorial.

 ## Details
 ### You will learn